NVIDIA-ISAAC-ROS/flexiv_ros2/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0) [![docs](https://img.shields.io/badge/docs-sphinx-yellow)](https://www.flexiv.com/software/rdk/manual/ros2_bridge.html)

 For ROS 2 users to easily work with [RDK](https://github.com/flexivrobotics/flexiv_rdk), the APIs of RDK are wrapped into ROS packages in `flexiv_ros2`.
-Key functionalities like real-time joint torque and position control are supported, and the integration with `ros2_control` framework and MoveIt!
+Key functionalities like realtime and non-realtime joint torque and position control are supported, and the integration with `ros2_control` framework and MoveIt!
 2 is also implemented.

 ## References